Facebook Competition: 6-steps to Avoid Shadow Bans, Build Fans and Get 10-20 clients

 5) (and) I’ll announce the winner this way

-One – Draw the winner and contact in private.
-Or make an event out of the winner draw using a Facebook Live video.
+One – Draw the winner and contact them in private.
+Or make an event out of the winner using a Facebook Live video.

 Two – Announce the winners using the same channels you per-promoted your competition.